 Please note that none of these reviews has been requested nor incentivised.
 My husband and I paid for our own meals and drinks.

-Want to know more about things to see and do in Paris and get tips for your visit?
+Want to know more about things to see and do in Paris and get insider tips for your visit?
 Check out my latest article here.

-Favourite Paris Restaurants for Breakfast
+Best Paris Restaurants for Breakfast

 Les Deux Magots

 The first time we visited, we just enjoyed an aperitif, but over the years Les Deux Magot has become one of my favourite places for breakfast in Paris.
 I choose “Le Complet” which includes a hot drink (this can be the aforementioned hot chocolate if you wish, but I enjoy their café au lait), a pastry (usually a croissant) and tartine (French bread served with butter and jam).
 At 22 Euro it is not a frugal breakfast, but the quality is excellent and the restaurant is famous.
 There are lots of other options should you wish something a bit more substantial, but this is definitely one of my favourite Parisian breakfasts.
+There is no dress code, but I would recommend smart casual.

 The Café de la Paix in The Intercontinental Hotel Le Grand

 This beautiful historic restaurant (pictured above) offers a fabulous buffet that seems to stretch on for miles.
 From eggs and bacon to smoked salmon and cold cuts to congee, there really is something for everyone.
 Service is attentive and efficient in this former haunt of Sarah Bernhardt, Ernest Hemingway and Marcel Proust, and the pastries are amazing.
 If you enjoy a late breakfast, you may not need any lunch!
+They will also prepare eggs and omelettes to order through the window to the kitchen.

-Favourite Paris Restaurants for Lunch and Afternoon Tea
+Best Paris Restaurants for Lunch and Afternoon Tea

 Bistro Marbeauf

 Located In Rue Marbeauf 75008, this traditional French bistro offers delicious comfort food in a convivial atmosphere.
 The staff were very friendly and the service was great.
 Both my Caesar salad with chicken and my husband’s burger were excellent.
+The dress code is casual and prices were moderate.

 L’ Entrecote de Paris, Champs-Elysées

 One of the favourite Paris restaurants of my husband since he dined there during his university days, L’Entrecote serves a delicious set menu of salad followed by steak with a special sauce and all the fries you can eat.
-Although the price has increased over the years, it still represents really good value for money.
-We always eat here at least once when visiting Paris.
+Although the price of the set menu has increased over the years, it still represents really good value for money at about €29 per person at the time of writing.
+They also offer an a la carte menu but I have never had anything but the set menu or “formule”.
+The atmosphere is casual and relaxed with no dress code.

 Le Verièrre in The Intercontinental Le Grand